learnermp/Docker-Assignment/README.md

 ### Build Docker Image
 ### Push Docker Image to Docker hub.

-Tried to solve this assignment after going through Medium.com or Youtube.
-It requires Docker subcription to link Github account, therefore, could not proceed further.
-Ptease suggest the way to solve this assignment.
+I tried to solve this assignment after going through Medium.com or Youtube.
+It requires a Docker subscription to link to a Github account, therefore, could not proceed further.
+Please suggest a way to solve this assignment.

 ![Docker Subscription](https://user-images.githubusercontent.com/64764963/196744171-4fc27c62-9bd6-4a7a-9a6c-ff85a666922c.jpg)